yasminshamsudin/Q/README.md

 Sample input files and scripts for running FEP and PMF simulations are also available.

-Note: The Q development can be followed here: https://github.com/qusers The version in this repository were used in the Åqvist group at least until 2017.
+Note: The Q development can be followed here: https://github.com/qusers The version in this repository were used in published work by the Åqvist group at least until 2017.